gamemanual0/gm0/source/docs/appendix/glossary.rst

         experienced.
         Andymark sells the 2” diameter and 4” diameter, but most teams use the 4” diameter option for drivetrains.
-        It is available in different durometers (hardness of rubber) so that teams may select the option that best suits them.
+        It is available in different :term:`durometers <Durometer>` (hardness of rubber) so that teams may select the option that best suits them.
         A lower durometer (such as 35A) means more traction at the cost of longevity.
         For this reason, a medium durometer such as 50A (blue) or 60A (black)